Bladder Pads vs. Period Pads: The Dry Facts

 The same goes for the types of pads that keep you dry and protected.

-When you have incontinence, using a maxi pad is like getting an apple pie when what you really want is pizza.
+When you have a bladder lead problem like incontinence, using a maxi pad is like getting an apple pie when what you really want is pizza.
 That’s because while both bladder control pads and menstrual pads are types of pads, only one is made to deal with incontinence issues such as leaking urine.
 And whether you’re subject to an occasional drip when you laugh, or experience more serious incontinence, you’ll stay drier and worry less when you choose the right product for the job.

 Pad vs. Pad: What’s the Difference?